DTUOpenAM/OpenLPBF_v2/README.md

 ### Netfabb

 See the Netfabb repo for information regarding the Netfabb post processor etc. This is the recommended approach currently.
+The post-processor will work with any slicer that is able to output a CLI file with exported part names/labels.

 ## Samples